LEgan24/LEgan24.github.io/_posts/2022-06-02-Manifesto.md

 ## Design Method from the Mind to the People

 1. If this works for me, will it work for others?

-  a.
-If you have a brilliant idea that is beneficial to you, will it help other
+  1. If you have a brilliant idea that is beneficial to you, will it help other

-    i.
-Perhaps your parents, siblings, or grandparents?
+    1. Perhaps your parents, siblings, or grandparents?

-    ii.
-Is it accessible to all?
+    2. Is it accessible to all?
 Have you considered the primary audience?

-    iii.
-Could it negatively impact someone?
+    3. Could it negatively impact someone?

 2. Timing
   a.
 The brilliant idea is born and also not born in a day